DadvaiahPavan/AI-Academic-Paper-Generator-Validator/README.md

 3. Submit a pull request detailing your changes.

 ## License
-This project is licensed under the MIT License.
-See the LICENSE file for more details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE.txt) file for details.